Civil Mediation Services at Echelon Dispute Resolution. Civil Mediation in West Midlands

-Civil Mediation – Expert Resolution Across the UK
+Civil Mediation – Expert Resolution Across England & Wales

 What Is Civil Mediation?

 Civil mediation is a voluntary and structured process.
-An independent mediator helps people in dispute
+An independent mediator helps people, businesses and organisations in dispute explore practical ways to resolve matters without a court imposing an outcome.

 Why Choose Civil Mediation Over Litigation?

-Litigation is public, slow, and expensive.
-It often damages relationships.
-It also hands control to the court.
+Litigation can be public, slow and expensive.
+It can also damage relationships and transfer control to the court.
 By contrast, civil mediation offers clear advantages:

 Speed.
-Many matters resolve in a single day.
+Many matters can be addressed in a half-day or full-day session.

-Therefore, UK courts and legal professionals frequently recommend mediation before trial.
-Refusing a reasonable proposal can even affect cost awards.
+Courts and legal professionals in England & Wales frequently encourage parties to consider mediation before trial.
+Refusing to engage with a reasonable mediation proposal may also be relevant to costs.
 Mediation is not a sign of weakness.
 It is a sign of sensible risk management.

 What Disputes Does Civil Mediation Cover?

-Property and land: boundaries, rights of way, landlord–tenant issues.
+• Property and land disputes: boundaries, rights of way, co-owner disputes and non-consumer property matters.

 Our Civil Mediation Process